 Larger organizations may already have the infrastructure in place to realize their Proptech ambitions.
-But what about smaller businesses?
+But what of smaller businesses?
 The right technology partner can deliver an end-to-end solution that’s easy to implement without a dedicated IT department.
-At CM.com, our Mobile Marketing Cloud offers a suite of solutions that can automate a huge range of the marketing requirements needed to run a successful real estate business.
+At CM.com, our Mobile Marketing Cloud offers a suite of solutions that can automate a huge range of marketing requirements needed to run a successful real estate business.
 In addition, our Conversational AI Cloud can handle time-consuming and repetitive customer conversations and allow your team to focus on following up and converting qualified leads.

 Free up your team to focus on quality customer engagement and you’ll not only energise your employees, you’ll also reap the financial rewards.